Imagine that you are on a holiday in Tenerife and want to meet a challenge...

 San Juan de la Rambla is always nice for a stop by the coastal road leading within 15 or 20 minutes to Icod de los Vinos during any holiday in Tenerife.

 It's rather close (20 min.) to the biggest resort of the island which is Puerto de la Cruz in the north.

 We, especially, loved those smaller towns.
 Just figure, how well and warmly everybody was treating us with Sonia being a very sympathetic Canary girl.

 Food and drink were good during our holiday in Tenerife.
 They gave us popular German filter coffee at the hotel Valle Mar.
 We were regretting, though, that we had dinner included in the hotel price.
 Nevertheless, we, sometimes, had it in town.
-We couldn’t resist the tempting Tenerife cuisine or any Spanish food and, international restaurants on the island.
-On excursion, we often, had Tapas, short little dishes of all sorts, salads, miniature fish and seafood, you name it...
-Spanish Tapas are more healthy and delicious than fast food.
-Value for money, you know...
+We couldn’t resist the tempting Tenerife cuisine with its fresh fish on the island.
+On excursions, we had our own versions of Tapas, as mentioned before.

 Try here, you will be amazed!

 Go for perfect Tenerife holidays to compare and book Tenerife hotels and find holiday apartments, luxury accommodation or something for a tighter budget...